mehtaaashi05/mgt3745-hw1/PROBLEM.md

 ## 1. Candidate Problem
 `20 pts`

 *During my internship this summer, I realized I did not enjoy my original role and wanted to explore opportunities elsewhere in the organization, but there was no clear process for figuring out who to talk to or how to position myself for a move.
-Despite many people and resources technically being available, navigating toward a different part of the bank required constant individual trial and error.*
+Despite many people and resources being available across the organization, navigating toward a different part of the bank required constant individual trial and error.*

 ---